-The Brazzaville Foundation is managed by an experienced Board of Trustees, supported by a Chief Executive and by an international Advisory Board made up of highly distinguished individuals whose experience and expertise enable them to give guidance to the Foundation and assist it in its work.
+The Brazzaville Foundation is managed by an experienced Board of Trustees chaired by Jean-Yves Ollivier, supported by a Chief Executive and by an international Advisory Board made up of highly distinguished individuals whose experience and expertise enable them to give guidance to the Foundation and assist it in its work.
 Our Patron is HRH Prince Michael of Kent GCVO.

-Guinea’s former Prime Minister is a well-known banker in the African continent and a former director at the African Export-Import Bank in Cairo, Egypt.
-Mr Komara is currently the High Commissioner of the Organisation for the Development of the Senegal River (OMVS).
+As the Guinea’s former Prime Minister, Mr Komara is a well-known banker in the African continent and a former director at the African Export-Import Bank in Cairo, Egypt.
+He used to be the Former High Commissioner of the Organisation for the Development of the Senegal River (OMVS).

 Rising in business and government, he was appointed to the Guinean Conseil Transitoire de Redressement National ruling council in charge of Economic Planning & Cooperation in 1990.
 He also served as Assistant Director for Personnel in the Compagnie des Bauxites de Guinée and as director of the Alumina Company of Guinea Aluminum.